JanHerca/urantiapedia/input/wikijs/help/content.md

 Type | Description
 --- | ---
 ADMIN | User that can do everything
-EDITOR | User that after a request has been validated and authorized an ADMIN user USER | Any new created user only can see pages.
+EDITOR | User that after a request has been validated and authorized by an ADMIN user to do some changes USER | Any new created user only can see pages.
 To do changes must do a request to be added to EDITOR group through a validation process.

----

 ## Page types

 The table summarizes the types of pages.
 Table shows the minimum user group required to edit the type of page.
 ADMIN users can do everything so when table says EDITOR it implies also ADMIN.

-The table shows the path to add to [Urantiapedia](https://urantiapedia.site) domain to obtain the URL for english.
+The table shows the URL path to add to [https://urantiapedia.org](https://urantiapedia.org) domain to obtain the URL for english.
 Replace language code with the one desired for other languages.
 For example, the URL to obtain the index of *The Urantia Book* is:
 - in english: https://urantiapedia.org/en/The_Urantia_Book/Index
 - in spanish: https://urantiapedia.org/es/The_Urantia_Book/Index